Hotels near Marlboro College

 Which hotels near Marlboro College are good for families?

 Several hotels near Marlboro College are well-suited for families.
-Econo Lodge Brattleboro South (10.21 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Holiday Inn Express Hotel & Suites Brattleboro by IHG (10.53 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Comfort Inn & Suites Brattleboro I-91 (11.29 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Econo Lodge Brattleboro South (10.21 mi, from $85/night), Holiday Inn Express Hotel & Suites Brattleboro by IHG (10.53 mi, from $182/night), and Comfort Inn & Suites Brattleboro I-91 (11.29 mi, from $142/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Holiday Inn Express Hotel & Suites Brattleboro by IHG also has suites.
+Comfort Inn & Suites Brattleboro I-91 also has suites.

 Are there budget-friendly hotels near Marlboro College?